briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     by any Federal Government agency or the Export-Import Bank of Washington;

-    3. _(3)_ Discount notes of the Federal National Mortgage Association and bonds issued by the Homeowners’ Loan Corporation as defined in Ohio R.C.
+    3. _(3)_ Discount notes of the Federal National Mortgage Association and bonds issued by the Homeowners' Loan Corporation as defined in Ohio R.C.
     731.56;

     4. _(4)_ Bonds and notes of the State;